Active bone conduction implants

 What is bone conduction hearing?

 Problems in your outer or middle ear can restrict sound waves from getting through to your inner ear which results in hearing loss.
-A common example is re-occurring ear infections or Chronic Otitis Media (COM).
-The underlying medical condition can be treated with surgeries, but the hearing loss remains in 30% of these cases1 and the need for repetitive surgeries is common.2
+A common cause is recurring ear infections or chronic otitis media (COM).
+The underlying medical condition may be treated with surgeries, but the hearing loss remains in 30% of these cases1 and the need for additional surgeries is common.2

-A bone conduction solution works by bypassing the blocked parts of the natural hearing pathway to help you hear.
-This may reduce the need for multiple surgeries that attempt to reconstruct the damaged part of the ear or to achieve a dry ear, an ear free of infection.
-They leave the ear canal free, which lowers the risk for ear infections compared to wearing a hearing aid.3,4
+A bone conduction solution works by bypassing blocked or impaired parts of the natural hearing pathway to help you hear, and the surgery won't cause any loss of the remaining hearing you may have in your ear.
+They leave the ear canal free, which lowers the risk of recurring ear infections compared to wearing a hearing aid.3,4

-Together, these components bypass the part of the ear that isn’t working.
-The vibrations from the Piezo Power transducer travel to the inner ear where they are converted into electrical impulses and sent to the brain to be interpreted as sound.
+The vibrations are transmitted through the skull to the inner ear, where they are picked up by the hearing nerve and sent to the brain to be interpreted as sound.

 What are the benefits?